-Home insurance premiums creep higher in 2018
+Home insurance premiums remain high in 2019

 Average Premiums by Region